 The first thing you’ll need is a housing

 to contain the light.
 The housing is hidden above the ceiling and encloses all the parts of the downlight fixture.
 Sometimes the housing is purchased separately, sometimes it is integrated into the full fixture.
 When looking at downlights, an important consideration of the housing is whether or not you need it to be insulated or Air Tight.
 Insulated (IC-rated) housings mean that the downlight is allowed to be in direct contact with the insulation that is above the ceiling.
-Housings that are Air Tight (AT) prevent the leakage from conditioned air below the ceiling from leaking into the unconditioned plenum space above, savings on heating and cooling costs.
+This is important if you need to maintain continuous a thermal break, and need continuous insulation coverage, between two floors of a building.
+Downlight housings that are Air Tight (AT) prevent the leakage from conditioned air below the ceiling from leaking into the unconditioned plenum space above, saving on heating and cooling costs.

 In addition to the housing, recessed lights also require trim

 .
 The trim is the finished portion of the downlight that you see below the ceiling, and comes in many different styles that can manipulate the light in different ways, as well as provide different desirable aesthetics.
-Reflector (also called multiplier) trim provides the most light by reflecting and bouncing around the light from the light source, increasing its effect.
-Baffle trim is useful in providing a matte, diffused light output.
-Adjustable (also called eyeball) trim allows you to swivel and direct the light at a particular object.
+Reflector (also called multiplier) trims provides the most light by reflecting the light from the light source, increasing its effect.
+Baffle trims are useful in providing a matte, diffused light output.
+Adjustable (also called eyeball) trims allows you to swivel and direct the light at a particular object.
 Shower lens trim is waterproof and perfect not just for showers and bathrooms, but for any place where water might be an issue, including outdoor installations.
 Wall wash trim masks off a portion of the downlight’s aperture to direct it in one direction only.

 Finally, you must select a light source

 One other factor to consider in the overall design of a recessed downlight is regression.
 Regression is essentially how “recessed” the downlight really is.
 A fixture with full, or “deep”, regression means that the light source is seated high up into the housing and the surrounding trim is deep.
 A fully regressed downlight fixture provides less distracting glare, as the light source is less visible when viewing the downlight from a distance.
-Less expensive fixtures will have little to no regression, and will situate the light source near the ceiling plane.
+This leads to a more comfortable and pleasing visual experience.
+Less expensive fixtures will have little to no regression, and will situate the light source near the ceiling plane, which can cause eye fatigue.

 So you have an idea of what to look for in a downlight fixture.
 But what size do you get?
 Aperture sizes range anywhere from 2-inches up to 8-inches in diameter.
 Generally, the 6-inch size is a good multi-purpose choice for general illumination applications with 8’-0” to 10’-0” ceilings.
 Smaller sizes are more inconspicuous and can be more desirable in architecturally-significant spaces.
 Traditionally, smaller sizes were only useful in task or accent lighting with lower light level needs.
-But with new LEDs, small 3-inch and 4-inch downlights can pack a lot of light output in a small package, giving an appealing “punch” to your space.
-Rooms with higher ceilings (above 10’-0”) will typically require more light output and will benefit from larger 8-inch downlights.
+But with new LEDs, small 2-inch, 3-inch, and 4-inch downlights can pack a lot of light output in a small package, giving an appealing “punch” to your space.
+Rooms with higher ceilings (above 10’-0”) will typically require more light output and will benefit from downlights that can meet that high output task.

 How do you install recessed downlights?